socrse/rsecon25-bof-ai/session_2.md

 | Share final document for signing. | November|
 | Publish document. | December |

+> [!TIP] Reminder
+>  Add your email to the list of attendees in this document (or the Part I document) if you would like to be emailed directly with the draft/final position statement!

+> [!NOTE]
+> If you are keen to be directly involved in the writing after this session, please speak to one of the organisers!

 ==Thank you so much for attending!==